Counselling Centre and Service

-The clinic offers an which is accessible 24/7, as an alternative to contacting by email.
+The clinic offers an online self-referral form which is accessible 24/7, as an alternative to contacting by email.
 After completing the self-referral form, clients will be given a date for their free-of-charge assessment session.
 It is at this session that the counsellor will decide whether a client is suitable for counselling and the client can decide whether they feel the service is right for them.

 When you decide to access the service, please read the client information sheet about the service first.